Dennis Rodman Bombs At Roast Of Bruce Willis

 Even Martha Stewart approached the podium to poke fun at Rodman.
 “When I look at Dennis,” Stewart announced, “I immediately think of the ‘N-word’: nuclear war.”

 When it was time for Rodman to approach the podium, however, his jokes were poorly received, mostly because they lacked any punchlines.
-After his first few seconds ob stage, the stage manager came over to adjust his mic for him because he was too tall, instructing Rodman to start over.
+After his first few seconds on stage, the stage manager came over to adjust his mic for him because he was too tall, instructing Rodman to start over.

 For his first joke, Rodman commented on who he thought was the worst actor on stage, simply saying, “You all are.”